dummy-ilh/MINE/ML/Google_glossary.md

 To evaluate a supervised machine learning model, you typically judge it against a validation set and a test set.
 Evaluating a LLM typically involves broader quality and safety assessments.

+exact match
+#Metric

+An all-or-nothing metric in which the model's output either matches ground truth or the reference text exactly or it doesn't.
+For example, if ground truth is orange, the only model output that satisfies exact match is orange.

+Exact match can also evaluate models whose output is a sequence (a ranked list of items).
+In general, exact match requires the generated ranked list to exactly match ground truth; that is, each item in both lists must be in the same order.
+That said, if ground truth consists of multiple correct sequences, then exact match only requires model's output matches one of the correct sequences.

 example
 #fundamentals